-You will complete an oral exam with a partner (if possible; it is highly encouraged) during the last week of instruction.
+You will complete an oral exam with a partner (mandatory) during the last week of instruction.
 Your final oral exam will be scheduled in the Canvas Calendar.
 You will know your schedule the week prior to the final oral exam.
+If, due to the time difference, a student cannot do pair work, I would like to be informed as soon as possible.